MichaelCurrin/docsify-js-template/README.md

 [![Use this template](https://img.shields.io/badge/Use_this_template-green.svg?style=for-the-badge)](https://github.com/MichaelCurrin/docsify-js-template/generate)

 Usually you would start with project code and build a docs site around that, but this template repo serves a difference purpose.
 To create a quickstart site of your own using the template.
+It also serves as a **base** for copying files to an existing report's docs directory.

 **Links:**

 - [Docsify JS Template](https://github.com/MichaelCurrin/docsify-js-template) docs site
     - A live demo of a docs site.
-    - The repo linked there is a template you can use.

 - [Docsify JS Tutorial](https://michaelcurrin.github.io/docsify-js-tutorial/#/) docs site
-    - That covers intro to Docsify, including installation, running and configuration.
+    - That covers intro to DocsifyJS, including installation, running and configuration.
     - If you look at the repo, that has has more content and configuration than this relatively plain template site.